iceflottante/typst-packages/README.md

 # My collection for typst packages

+> NuShell is compatible for macOS, Windows and Linux.
+Just [install it](https://www.nushell.sh/book/installation.html) and it is so convenient!
 > PowerShell is compatible for macOS, Windows and Linux.
 Just [install it](https://github.com/PowerShell/PowerShell?tab=readme-ov-file#get-powershell) and it is so convenient!

 | package | description |